 Housing Choice Vouchers

-The Housing Choice Voucher Program provides eligible low-income Alaskans with a method of obtaining affordable housing.
-It helps families lease privately owned rental units from participating landlords.
-The Alaska Housing Finance Corporation (AHFC) Public Housing Division administers the voucher program in 12 communities throughout Alaska.
+The Housing Choice Voucher Program helps eligible low-income Alaskans lease privately owned rental units from participating landlords.
+The Alaska Housing Finance Corporation (AHFC) Public Housing Division administers this program in 12 communities throughout Alaska.

 Who is Eligible